Skip to main content

 Bioidentical Progesterone versus Synthetic Progestins

-For women with a uterus, is paired with a progestogen to protect the endometrial lining.
+For women with a uterus, estrogen therapy is paired with a progestogen to protect the endometrial lining.
 The choice of progestogen is as meaningful as the choice of estrogen route.
 The term “progestogen” encompasses both bioidentical progesterone and synthetic versions called progestins.

 Micronized progesterone is molecularly identical to the progesterone produced by the human body.
 It is processed into very small particles (“micronized”) to enhance its absorption.
 Clinically, it appears to be the safest choice from a cardiovascular standpoint.
+It does not seem to diminish the beneficial effects of estrogen on blood vessels and may even contribute to vascular relaxation.
+Studies suggest it has a neutral impact on clotting factors, blood pressure, and lipid profiles.

 Synthetic progestins, such as medroxyprogesterone acetate (MPA) or norethindrone, are molecules that were designed to mimic the effects of progesterone on the uterine lining.
 Their chemical structures are different from natural progesterone.
 This structural variance means they can interact with other hormone receptors in the body, including androgen and glucocorticoid receptors.

 Some progestins, particularly those derived from testosterone, can have androgenic effects that may partially counteract the positive effects of estrogen on cholesterol (like lowering LDL and raising HDL).
-Certain have been associated with a less favorable vascular profile compared to micronized progesterone.
+Certain synthetic progestins have been associated with a less favorable vascular profile compared to micronized progesterone.

 Testosterone Protocols and Vascular Health